plomgrading/plom/doc/source/returning.rst

     `Issue #2338 <https://gitlab.com/plom/plom/-/issues/2338>`_.

-Also in Canvas, create column "Midterm 1" (or whatever) in Canvas with the correct number of points.
-Publish the column but set to manual release.
+Also in Canvas, create column "Midterm 1" (or whatever) in Canvas with the correct number of points.  **Publish the column** but set to manual release (if you don't publish, you may get confusing error messages such as "user not authorized to perform that action").

 Run ``./plom-push-to-canvas.py --help`` for instructions.
 Use the ``--dry-run`` mode first!